math1761/price-bati/README.md

 ```bash
 docker-compose logs -f
 ```

-## Using the Makefile
-We provide a Makefile with several helpful targets:
-- `make install`: Installs Python dependencies from `requirements.txt`.
-- `make dev`: Runs the FastAPI app in development mode (auto-reload).
-- `make run`: Runs the FastAPI app in standard mode (no auto-reload).
-- `make test`: Runs unit tests (configure as needed).
-- `make lint`: Lints the code (configure for flake8, black, etc.).
-- `make format`: Formats the code (e.g., black, isort).
-- `make docker-build`: Builds the Docker image.
-- `make docker-run`: Runs the container in detached mode.
-- `make docker-rm`: Stops and removes the running container.
-- `make docker-push`: Pushes the built image to a Docker registry.
-- `make docker-compose-up`: Launches Docker Compose in detached mode.
-- `make docker-compose-down`: Stops Docker Compose services.
-- `make docker-compose-logs`: Shows logs in real-time from Docker Compose.
-- `make clean`: Cleans up temporary files, Docker dangling images/volumes, etc.

-Use `make help` to see all available commands.

-## Endpoints
-- `GET /`: Returns a welcome message.
-- `POST /seed`: Inserts sample data into Firestore (useful for testing when no real data is available).
-- `GET /items`: Returns the list of all items (projects) from Firestore.

-Additional endpoints can be added in `main.py` as needed.

 ## Roadmap & Future Improvements
 - **Authentication / Authorization:** Secure your endpoints with Firebase Auth or OAuth2.